huggingface/blog/gradio-5-security.md

 *   Scale easily to large numbers of concurrent users
 *   Are accessible to as many users as possible
 *   Provide consistent UI, UX, and theming
-*   Work reliably across a large number of browser and devices
+*   Work reliably across a large number of browsers and devices

 ...even if you are not an expert in scaling, accessibility, or UI/UX!